github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-go.rst

 Since we are adding a new source, we need to add a tuple to the ``sourceModel`` extensible predicate.
-The first five values identify the callable (in this case a function) to be modeled as a source.
+The first five values identify the function to be modeled as a source.

 - The first value ``net`` is the package name.
 - The second value ``""`` is left blank, since the function is not a method of a type.